Charles Esimone: Early life and education

+Esimone was born on 29 December 1970 in Tiko, Cameroon.
+He earned a Bachelor of Pharmacy degree from the University of Nigeria Nsukka in 1995, followed by postgraduate studies in pharmaceutical microbiology and pharmaceutics, completing a PhD in 2002.

 Professional career

 Esimone started his career as internee pharmacist and then became a laboratory instructor, all in the Department of Pharmaceutics, University of Nigeria Nsukka.
 He became a professor of biopharmaceutics and pharmaceutical microbiology at the age of 37 years and was the pioneer Dean, Faculty of Pharmaceutical Sciences, Agulu Campus of Nnamdi Azikiwe University Awka.
 He also served two terms of 2 years each as the Deputy Vice-Chancellor (Academics) of Nnamdi Azikiwe University, Awka.

 He is a researcher with well over 100 publications and in May 2019 was ranked 18th on the list of 28 Most Published Scholars in Nigeria.
 Prof. Esimone was also the Director of Confucius Institute of Nnamdi Azikiwe University, Awka.
 On the 14 of May 2019 he was elected the new Vice Chancellor of Nnamdi Azikiwe University, Awka.

 He is the State Campus Coordinator for Deeper Life Campus Fellowship, Anambra State and also a member, BOT (Board of Trustees) of Anchor University, Lagos.